 3. Wide-Legged Forward Bend Pose

 When you do wide-legged forward bend or Prasarita Padottanasana I, you’ll also increase flexibility.
-But don’t worry if you
+But don’t worry if you can’t stretch very wide.
+It’ll still make you feel strong, helping you face whatever life throws at you.

 - Separate your feet 4 to 5 steps away from each other.
 Bend forward with a flat back, placing your palms flat on the floor.
 If you can’t go that far, stop until you can feel a stretch.